avg —

 Instructions

-The preparation of the sour cream cake according to the classic recipe in the oven consists of several stages.
-First, we need to bake two cakes – one light, the other chocolate with the addition of cocoa.
-Also a simple but very tasty sour cream frosting.
-Let's start by preparing the light cake.
+Preparing the classic sour cream cake in the oven involves several stages.
+First we bake two layers – one light and one chocolate with the addition of cocoa – plus a simple but very tasty sour cream filling.
+Let's start with the light layer.
 Prepare all the ingredients on the list.
-The flour should be sifted, and the butter should be taken out of the refrigerator in advance.
+Take the butter out of the refrigerator about an hour in advance so it becomes soft but not melted, and sift the flour (220 g) through a sieve to enrich it with air for a lighter layer.

-In a deep bowl, we break two eggs, add a pinch of salt and sugar.
+In a deep bowl, break two eggs, add ¼ tsp salt and 150 g sugar.

-Continue to beat the mixture until properly fluffy.
+Continue to beat the mixture until properly fluffy and uniform.

-Now add the sour cream.
-It's genuinely best to use high-fat sour cream for this baking; it will make both the cakes and the cream much tastier.
+Now add 150 g of sour cream and beat for about another minute until uniform; the sour cream should fully disappear into the egg mass.
+It is best to use high-fat sour cream for this baking, as it makes both the layers and the cream much tastier.

-Sift the flour into the egg mixture; this way, it will fill with oxygen even better.
-As a result, the cake will rise excellently during baking, becoming airy and light.
+Sift the flour into the egg mixture; this way it fills with air even better, so the layer rises well during baking, becoming airy and light.

 The dough is properly soft and elastic.

-Line the mould with parchment paper and lightly grease it with vegetable oil.
-Pour the dough in and level it with a spatula or simply with a wet hand.
+Line a 22 cm springform mould with parchment paper and lightly grease it with vegetable oil.
+Pour the dough in and level it with a spatula or simply with a wet hand into an even layer about 1.5 cm thick.
+Preheat the oven to 180°C (top-bottom heat).

-Remove the cake and transfer it to cool on a wire rack.
+Remove the layer and transfer it to a wire rack to cool (30-40 minutes).

 Repeat the same sequence.
-In a bowl, break two eggs, add salt and sugar, and beat into a fluffy mixture.
+In a bowl, break two eggs, add ¼ tsp salt and 150 g sugar, and beat into a fluffy mixture.

-Then add the butter and vanillin, and blend well.
-Finally, add the sour cream to the mixture and blend well again.
+Then add 100 g of butter and ¼ tsp vanillin, and beat well.
+Finally, add 150 g of sour cream to the mixture and beat well again.

 Place a sieve over the bowl.
-To ensure the flour and cocoa mix well, pour them into the sieve, add the baking powder.
-Sift through.
+To ensure the flour and cocoa mix well, pour them into the sieve, add the baking powder (10 g), and sift through into the liquid mixture.

-Quickly but carefully fold the dry ingredients into the egg mixture, trying not to overmix the dough.
+Quickly but carefully fold the dry ingredients into the egg mixture until uniform, trying not to overmix the dough.

-This is the chocolate and elastic dough we have achieved.
+This is the chocolate, elastic dough we have achieved.
 Use high-quality cocoa powder from a trusted manufacturer, and the baking will turn out beautiful and tasty.

 Cut another sheet of parchment, cover it with vegetable oil, and pour in the chocolate dough.
-Spread it evenly.
+Spread it evenly in the mould.

-We have baked two cakes, lay them on a wire rack, and give them time to cool.
-(It's more convenient to bake the cakes in the morning and assemble the whole cake in the evening, allowing it to soak overnight).
+We have baked two layers, lay them on a wire rack, and give them time to cool.
+(It is more convenient to bake the layers in the morning and assemble the whole cake in the evening, allowing it to soak overnight.)

 We trim the top layer off the light cake as well.
 Now it is very clear to see how porous the crumb of the pastry turned out.

-The next step is to even both cakes to the same size.
-For this, we place the dark cake on top of the light one.
-With a sharp knife, we immediately cut off the edges of both cakes.
-We do not throw away the trimmings from the top and sides, they will still be useful to us.
+The next step is to even both layers to the same size.
+Place the dark layer on top of the light one and, with a sharp knife, carefully cut off the excess around the edges.
+Do not throw away the trimmings from the top and sides – they will still be useful.

-We transfer all the trimmings to the grinder.
-The crumbs can also be made by simply crushing them with your hands.
+Transfer all the trimmings to a blender or grinder.
+The crumbs can also be made by simply crushing them with your hands – the "grandmother's" way.

 We prepare fine crumbs for sprinkling.

-For the cream, we need sour cream, vanillin, and powdered sugar.
-If you do not have powdered sugar, it can be easily and quickly made.
-For this, granulated sugar needs to be whipped in a coffee grinder until fine.
-This will take one minute.
+For the cream we need 550 g of sour cream (chilled in advance, as warm sour cream will not whip into a thick cream), 130 g of powdered sugar and a pinch of vanillin.
+If you do not have powdered sugar, it can be made easily and quickly: whip granulated sugar in a coffee grinder until fine.
+This takes one minute.

-We place the products in one bowl and mix with a silicone spatula.
-This also takes one minute, and the cream is now properly ready.
+Put the ingredients in one bowl and beat with a mixer on medium speed for 3-5 minutes until fluffy and thick.
+The cream is now properly ready.

-We form the cake.
-In a sour-cream cake, the bottom layer is always light.
-We place the light cake on a plate or board.
-We distribute slightly less than half of the cream over the surface of the light cake.
-We cover it with the chocolate one without pressing down too hard.
-We cover the top cake and the sides of the cake with sour cream.
+We assemble the cake.
+In a sour cream cake the bottom layer is always light.
+Place the light layer on a plate or board and spread half of the cream over it in an even layer.
+Cover it with the chocolate layer without pressing down too hard.
+Cover the top and the sides of the cake with the remaining cream, levelling it with a spatula.

 Tips